ghga-de/milestones-docs/24-common-raven/technical_specification.md

 # Integration of all File Services - Download Stream (Common Raven)
 **Epic Type:** Implementation Epic

 The goal for this epic is to integrate all Backend File Services into the Testbed developed in [*19 - Pied Raven*](../19-pied-raven/technical_specification.md).
-This includes updating dependency versions in all services as well as ironing out possible differences in API usage and event processing to include the complete file download path.
+This epic builds on [*23 - Thick-Billed Raven*](../23-thick-billed-raven/technical_specification.md) and aims to bring the Testbed to completion by including the complete file download path and changes required to make everything work according to the arch-concept.

 ## Scope:
 A scope definition can be found here: https://wiki.verbis.dkfz.de/x/MIBSDQ